-Look, both releases are great, I’ve listen to both of them a million times.
-They capture a series of shows from Long Beach California, London and Brazil that demonstrate just how great they are live.
+Look, both releases are great, I’ve listened to both of them a million times.
+They capture a series of shows from Long Beach California, London, and Brazil that demonstrate just how great they are live.
 I actually own everything the band has released.
 Maybe not every version, and I get it, the market is there, so why not take advantage?
 But these CDs are the same remasters they released a few years back on iTunes.
-And it still kills me that they’ve released remastered versions of their entire catalogue, including The Book Of Souls.
+And it still kills me that they’ve released remastered versions of their entire catalog, including The Book Of Souls.
 Because you know, in 2016 the album wasn’t mixed or mastered correctly.
 If that isn’t a cash grab, I don’t know what is.

 Opeth – Orchid Vinyl Reissue